5 Steps to Launch Your First Twitch Stream

 So, you’ve done all your research on how to become a game streamer, have an idea for your channel and a plan for growing it – it’s time to get down to business and actually start streaming (yay!).
 In this guide, we will walk you through the basics of setup one step at a time.
-We will use Twitch at the example, as it is the biggest platform for streamers at this time.
+We will use Twitch as the example, as it is the biggest platform for streamers at this time.
 While some steps might differ for YouTube or Facebook gaming, overall direction stays the same for all platforms.
 So, without further ado, let’s launch your first Twitch stream.

-Step I – create an account
+Step I – Create an Account

 This is the most obvious starting point for anyone who wants to get their name out there.
 So head on to Twitch and: